pclambert/website/content/software/stpm2_standsurv/standardized_survival_centiles.md

 ```

 The is a clear effect of stage with a hazard ratio of 5.66 for distant stage versus localised stage.
 Remember that I am modelling all cause survival and one would expect a cause-specific hazard ratio to be higher.
-The all-cause mortality rate for females is 14% lower tham males.
+The all-cause mortality rate for females is 14% lower than males.

-I will now predict the standardized survival function, one where I force all subjects to be male and one where I force everyone to be female.
+I will now predict the standardized survival functions, one where I force all subjects to be male and one where I force everyone to be female.

 ```stata
 . range tt 0 10 100